A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Related Work

-Following this important line of work, substantial research has further explored the \textbf{model collapse phenomenon}. \citet{DBLP:journals/corr/abs-2412-17646} extend the theoretical analysis from Gaussian to Bernoulli and Poisson models. \citet{DBLP:conf/nips/DohmatobFK24} study recursive training under high-dimensional linear and ridge regression settings, providing a linear error rate and proposing optimal regularization to mitigate collapse. \citet{DBLP:conf/icml/DohmatobFYCK24} argue that the conventional scaling laws for foundation models break down when synthetic data is incorporated into the training set. \citet{DBLP:conf/fat/WyllieSP24} demonstrate that model biases are amplified through recursive generation and proposes algorithmic reparation techniques to eliminate such biases and negative semantic shifts. \citet{DBLP:journals/corr/abs-2404-05090} introduce a statistical model that characterizes the collapse process in language models and theoretically estimates the maximum allowable proportion of synthetic data before collapse occurs, validated empirically. \citet{DBLP:conf/nips/FerbachBBG24} show that human preferences can be amplified in an iterative loop: modeling human curation as a reward process, the curated distribution $p_t$ converges to $p^*$ that maximizes the expected reward as $t \to \infty$.
-In the work of \citet{DBLP:conf/nips/FerbachBBG24}, the reward $r(x)$ is a pointwise function over individual images, whereas our method can be viewed as a curation strategy that maximizes dataset-level entropy at each iteration.
-Whether the theory in \citet{DBLP:conf/nips/FerbachBBG24} extends to dataset-wise rewards $r(S)$, such as dataset entropy, remains an open question.
-Nonetheless, their intuition aligns with our results that entropy can be iteratively enhanced compared to vanilla methods. \citet{DBLP:conf/iclr/FuWC0T25} provide the first generalization error bounds for Self-Consuming Training Loops (STLs), showing that mitigating model collapse requires maintaining a non-negligible portion of real data and ensuring recursive stability.
-In contrast, our work focuses on a specific collapse phenomenon---the generalization-to-memorization transition---and introduces an entropy-based data selection algorithm to mitigate this behavior. \citet{zhu2024analyzing} provide a rigorous theoretical analysis for the model collapse in rectified flow models and then propose methods to mitigate it.
-Finally, \citet{DBLP:journals/corr/abs-2501-03937} investigate collapse in diffusion models by analyzing the training dynamics of a two-layer autoencoder optimized via stochastic gradient descent, showing how network architecture shapes the model collapse.
+Following this important line of work, substantial research has further explored the \textbf{model collapse phenomenon}. \autocite{DBLP:journals/corr/abs-2412-17646} extend the theoretical analysis from Gaussian to Bernoulli and Poisson models. \autocite{DBLP:conf/nips/DohmatobFK24} study recursive training under high-dimensional linear and ridge regression settings, providing a linear error rate and proposing optimal regularization to mitigate collapse. \autocite{DBLP:conf/icml/DohmatobFYCK24} argue that the conventional scaling laws for foundation models break down when synthetic data is incorporated into the training set. \autocite{DBLP:conf/fat/WyllieSP24} demonstrate that model biases are amplified through recursive generation and proposes algorithmic reparation techniques to eliminate such biases and negative semantic shifts. \autocite{DBLP:journals/corr/abs-2404-05090} introduce a statistical model that characterizes the collapse process in language models and theoretically estimates the maximum allowable proportion of synthetic data before collapse occurs, validated empirically. \autocite{DBLP:conf/nips/FerbachBBG24} show that human preferences can be amplified in an iterative loop: modeling human curation as a reward process, the curated distribution $p_t$ converges to $p^*$ that maximizes the expected reward as $t \to \infty$.
+In the work of \autocite{DBLP:conf/nips/FerbachBBG24}, the reward $r(x)$ is a pointwise function over individual images, whereas our method can be viewed as a curation strategy that maximizes dataset-level entropy at each iteration.
+Whether the theory in \autocite{DBLP:conf/nips/FerbachBBG24} extends to dataset-wise rewards $r(S)$, such as dataset entropy, remains an open question.
+Nonetheless, their intuition aligns with our results that entropy can be iteratively enhanced compared to vanilla methods. \autocite{DBLP:conf/iclr/FuWC0T25} provide the first generalization error bounds for Self-Consuming Training Loops (STLs), showing that mitigating model collapse requires maintaining a non-negligible portion of real data and ensuring recursive stability.
+In contrast, our work focuses on a specific collapse phenomenon---the generalization-to-memorization transition---and introduces an entropy-based data selection algorithm to mitigate this behavior. \autocite{zhu2024analyzing} provide a rigorous theoretical analysis for the model collapse in rectified flow models and then propose methods to mitigate it.
+Finally, \autocite{DBLP:journals/corr/abs-2501-03937} investigate collapse in diffusion models by analyzing the training dynamics of a two-layer autoencoder optimized via stochastic gradient descent, showing how network architecture shapes the model collapse.